OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 A unique ID is assigned to each submitted workflow.
 The ID is useful to get the output or remove the workflow from the list.

-The potential statuses for a workflow are UPLOADED (workflow has been created), PROCESSING (workflow is being run), FAILED (an error occurred while the workflow was running), COMPLETED (workflow has successfully completed), DELETE PENDING (workflow will be deleted soon), DELETED (workflow has been removed), ERROR (an error occurred with the workflow).
+The potential statuses for a workflow are:

+* UPLOADED - workflow has been created
+* PROCESSING - workflow is being run
+* FAILED - an error occurred while the workflow was running
+* COMPLETED  - workflow has successfully completed
+* DELETE PENDING  - workflow will be deleted soon
+* DELETED - workflow has been removed
+* ERROR - an error occurred with the workflow

 ##  Getting Outputs